Zurbatiyah

 Zurbatiyah (زرباطية) is a city located in Wasit Governorate, Iraq and is a busy port of entry from Iran.
 It was previously inhabited by majority Arabs and minority Turkoman up until the late 20th century where Kurds now are a majority.
-The Ottoman treaty of 1639 identifies three settlements as part of the ottoman empire, being Jassan, Badra and Zurbatiyah.
+The Ottoman treaty of 1639 identifies three settlements as part of the Ottoman empire, being Jassan, Badra and Zurbatiyah.
 This arrangement left Zurbatiyah on the Ottoman side and rejected the Banu Lam's tenuous assertions to Bayat and Dehloran which split the Arab tribes living there.
 Feyli Kurds migrated during the 19th century under Safavid Iran.
-Hursid pasha explains the heightened presence of Feyli Kurds was relatively recent as before the rule of Davud mamluk pasha, Baghdad's governors had oppressed the regions original Arab inhabitants, forcing them to sell land to the Feyli Kurd.

 Most of Zurbatiya and Badra were Sunni Shafi'i, with minority Shia Muslims.
-Their language is unique, noted as being Turkish mixed with Arabic, Kurdish and Persian.
+Their language is described as Turkish mixed with Arabic, Kurdish and Persian.
 It is just across the border from Mehran, Ilam, in Iran.
 In 1982, there were approximately 6000 inhabitants.
-In fact, of the settlements referred to in the 1639 Treaty, only Mendeli was a fairly important town, whereas Zurbatiya, Badrai (Badra), and Jassan were villages.
-Between these places and Muhammarah, they encountered only desert dotted lands.
+Of the settlements referred to in the 1639 Treaty, only Mendeli was a fairly important town, whereas Zurbatiya, Badrai (Badra), and Jassan were villages.
+Between these places and Muhammarah, was desert dotted lands.